mhzawadi/subsonic_jukebox/README.md

 Latest is build from the docker hub once I push to the github repo, the arm versions are built from my mac with the below buildx tool

 `docker buildx build --platform linux/amd64,linux/arm64 -t mhzawadi/subsonic_jukebox:v0.0.7 --push .`

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/mhzawadi/subsonic_jukebox/tags).

+## Conventional Commits

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for our commits, this allows us to automatically generating CHANGELOGs.

 ## Authors